Final Fantasy XIV: Testing and release

 A Steam version of the client was released on February 14, 2014.
-A beta for the PlayStation 4 version of Final Fantasy XIV: A Realm Reborn debuted on the same day as the Japanese release of the console, February 22, 2014.
+A beta for the PlayStation 4 version of Final Fantasy XIV: A Realm Reborn debuted on the same day as the Japanese release of the console, February 22 the same year.
 Owners of the PlayStation 3 client were able upgrade to the digital PlayStation 4 client for free.
-A free trial of the game first became available for PC on July 31, 2014, with PlayStation 3 and 4 versions following in December.
+A free trial of the game first became available for PC on July 31, with PlayStation 3 and 4 versions following in December.
 It initially limited prospective players to content under level 35 but this was expanded to level 60 in August 2020, allowing free access to all of A Realm Reborn and Heavensward with no time restrictions.
-The Chinese version, published and administrated by Shanda Games, premiered on August 29, 2014, featuring content through patch 2.16.
+The Chinese version, published and administrated by Shanda Games, premiered on August 29, featuring content through patch 2.16.
 It features separate servers from the other language versions of the game and a pay-per-hour micropayment billing system.
 The Korean version, distributed by Actoz Soft, launched in South Korea on August 14, 2015, with content from patch 2.2.
 This version carries a flexible subscription model with increments as low as 5 hours, similar to the Chinese release, up to 90 days, much like the traditional monthly payment plan.
 With the release of later patches, versions and expansion packs, the "A Realm Reborn" subtitle has been dropped, with the remade game being referred to simply as Final Fantasy XIV.
 Fans now refer to the story arc encompassing up to the last patch as "2.0" or "A Realm Reborn", to differentiate it from the later expansions.